-- does not spend more than a total of 183 days in any country within a tax year; and - is not a tax resident of another country within the same tax year b) Domicile
+- does not spend more than a total of 183 days in any country within a tax year; and - is not a tax resident of another country within the same tax year

-- (a) remains in Cyprus for at least 60 days during the tax year; - (b) carries on a business in Cyprus or is employed in Cyprus or holds an office in a Cyprus tax resident company at any time during the tax year; and - (c) maintains a permanent residence in Cyprus, which can be either owned or rented.
+(a) remains in Cyprus for at least 60 days during the tax year;

+(b) carries on a business in Cyprus or is employed in Cyprus or holds an office in a Cyprus tax resident company at any time during the tax year; and b) Domicile

+(c) maintains a permanent residence in Cyprus, which can be either owned or rented.

-It is important to note that, if the employment/business or holding of an office as per (b) above is terminated, then the individual shall cease to be considered a Cyprus tax resident for that tax year under the 60-day tax residency scheme.
+It is important to note that, if the employment/business or holding of an office as per (b) above is terminated, then the i. the domicile received by him/her at birth ('domicile of origin'), or intention of permanent or indefinite residence.